creatorpanda/GasSensor/README.md

 **Le wild notes for the setup part**:

-1) Values i entered myself were chosen by studying the values printed while leaking gas from a lighter on the sensor.
+1) Values I entered myself were chosen by studying the values printed while leaking gas from a lighter on the sensor.
 They can be easily modified.

 2) Except for the MQ-5 Gas Sensor and the jumper wires, a **5V buzzer**, **2 LEDs**- one green/blue and one red- and one **110 Ohms 1% resistor** (for the sensor's ground) are required to make the code work at its 100%.
 The green/blue is the blinking standby led and the red is the one that goes off when the alarm is triggered.

 **WARNING: using a resistor -which from my experience is an obligation or else the sensor keeps sending max value no matter what- will affect the sensor's reading.
-Using a resistor with different power than i recommended, will affect again the values the sensor sends to the device and as a result it won't work right, cause then you're gonna have to reevaluate the if statements of the code.
+Using a resistor with different power than i recommended, will affect again the values the sensor sends to the device and as a result, it won't work right, cause then you're gonna have to reevaluate the if statements of the code.
 Be cautious!!**

 In case you don't know what to do: Click on the green "Clone or Download" button, click "Download Zip".
-Unzip it and you got the source code file, ready to be uploaded on your device!
+Unzip it and you got the source code file, ready to be uploaded to your device!